-Local Mode: In this mode, the switch will print the occurred events selected in the Event Selection page to System Log table of the switch.
+Local Mode: In this mode, the switch will print the occurred events selected in the Event Selection page to System Log table of The switch.
 You can monitor the system logs in [Monitor and Diag] / [Event Log] page.

-Remote Mode: In this mode, you should assign the IP address of the System Log server.
+Remote Mode: The remote mode is also known as Server mode.
+In this mode, you should assign the IP address of the System Log server.
 The switch will send the occurred events selected in Event Selection page to System Log server you assigned.